Complexity and Misspecification: Dynamic Environment and Long-Run Behavior

 \begin{enumerate} \item[(i)] For all $(\lambda,\bar{\mu},\pi) \in [\underline{\lambda},\bar{\lambda}] \times[\bar{\mu}_0,1/\bar{\lambda}^2) \times\Delta(Q),$ let $H_j(\lambda,\bar{\mu},\pi) - H_i(\lambda,\bar{\mu},\pi) \ge H_{ij}^\ast.$

 \item[(ii)] The initial value advantage of $i$ at $\bar{\mu}_0$ is not too large:

 \end{enumerate} \end{assumption}

-Assumption \ref{ass:pairwise_entropy} requires that arm $j$’s worst-case distortions be uniformly more entropic than arm $i$’s over the relevant parameter range, and that this entropy advantage be quantitatively strong enough to overturn any baseline value advantage of $i$ as $\bar{\mu}$ increases.
+Assumption \ref{ass:pairwise_entropy} is the multi-arm analogue of Assumptions \ref{ass:uniform_entropy_gap} and \ref{ass:initial_risky_advantage}.
+It requires that arm $j$’s worst-case distortions be uniformly more entropic than arm $i$’s over the relevant parameter range, and that this entropy advantage be quantitatively strong enough to overturn any baseline value advantage of $i$ as $\bar{\mu}$ increases.

 \begin{proposition}[Elimination without a safe arm] Suppose Assumptions \ref{ass:full_support} and \ref{ass:pairwise_entropy} hold.
 Then, there exists $\bar{\mu}^{\ast}\in(\bar{\mu}_0,1/\bar{\lambda}^2)$ such that for all $\bar{\mu}\in[\bar{\mu}^{\ast},1/\bar{\lambda}^2)$, $\lambda\in[\underline{\lambda},\bar{\lambda}]$, and $\pi\in\Delta(Q)$, $V_{\lambda,\bar{\mu}\lambda}(j;\pi) > V_{\lambda,\bar{\mu}\lambda}(i;\pi).$ In particular, for all such $\bar{\mu}$, action $i$ is never a best reply. \end{proposition}